 - Some plans may not be available based on a person’s geographic location.

-A Medigap policy is a supplement to Medicare Part A and Part B benefits.
-You’ll still pay your Medicare Part B premium as well as a Medigap premium.
+A Medigap policy is a supplement to your Medicare Part A and Part B benefits.
+You’ll still pay your Medicare Part B premium in addition to your a Medigap premium.

 Advantages of a Medigap plan